 The most important lesson for investors to is to focus on your own underlying principles.
 Do not get thrown off-course by real (or fake) financial news from pundits who pontificate for hours on end regarding what ‘could’ happen next.

 Investor sentiment and market fundamentals drive stock prices over time like riding a tandem bicycle.
-The madness of the crowd, or crowd psychology, is less rational overtime than the markets themselves.
+The madness of the crowd, or crowd psychology in the short term, is less rational overtime than the markets themselves.

 If you do not have a wealth process or plan in place, now would be a good time to work with a accredited advisor to see if your investments match up to your risk tolerance and expectations.